Gunmen kill 5 policemen near Egypt's oldest pyramids in Giza

 The attack comes a week after Islamic militants killed 23 army personnel in a remote checkpoint in northeastern Sinai Peninsula.
 Egypt has been under a state of emergency since April after suicide bombers struck two churches north of Cairo, killing scores of Christians.

-The brotherhood won a series of elections in Egypt following the 2011 uprising that toppled longtime autocrat Hosni Mubarak.
+The Brotherhood won a series of elections in Egypt following the 2011 uprising that toppled longtime autocrat Hosni Mubarak.
 Mohammed Morsi, a senior Brotherhood leader, became Egypt's first freely elected president the following year.
 His brief rule proved divisive, and the military overthrew him in 2013.
 Authorities outlawed the Brotherhood a few months later, declaring it a terrorist group.
-The government's heavy handed security crackdown on the group's ranks battered its leadership, who are either in prison or exile.
-Its youth became potential recruits for militant groups.
+An ensuing security crackdown on the group's ranks battered its leadership, who are either in prison or exile, and its youth became potential recruits for militant groups.

-Last Friday, IS claimed responsibility for a stunning attack on a remote Egyptian army outpost in the Sinai Peninsula with a suicide car bomb and heavy machine gun fire Friday, killing at least 23 soldiers.
+Last Friday, IS claimed responsibility for a stunning attack on a remote Egyptian army outpost in the Sinai Peninsula with a suicide car bomb and heavy machine gun fire, killing at least 23 soldiers.
 It was the deadliest attack in the turbulent region in two years.
-On the same day, Hasm claimed responsibility for shooting and killing a policeman as he was heading for Friday prayers.
+On the same day, Hasm claimed responsibility for shooting and killing a policeman in Cairo.

-Over the past days, the government announced the killing of members of Hasm in alleged shootouts with security forces.
+Recently, the government announced the killing of Hasm members in alleged shootouts with security forces.
 In previous incidents, families of the slain suspects challenged authorities' accounts and accused them of illegal detentions, torture and executions of their beloved ones.
 Last week, Hasm accused authorities of killing its detained members and vowed to continue its attacks on security forces.

-While Hasm distances itself from attacking Egypt's Christians, the IS affiliate has concentrated its campaign on Coptic Christians, calling them the group's "favorite prey" and over the past months, suicide bombers struck three churches and a bus carrying Coptic Christians killing more than 100 people.
-Egypt's Christians account for about 10 percent of the country's 93 million people and extremists use Christians' support for the military ouster of Morsi as a justification for attacks.
+While Hasm distances itself from attacking Egypt's Christians, the IS affiliate has concentrated its campaign on Coptic Christians and suicide bombers have struck three churches and a bus carrying Coptic Christians in recent months killing more than 100 people.
+Egypt's Christians account for about 10 percent of the country's 93 million people and extremists use Christians' support for the military ouster of the Islamist Morsi as a justification for attacks.

-The attacks prompted the Egyptian churches to suspend religious festivals and group tours for the remainder after authorities warned them about possible attacks by Islamic militants.
-Troops backed by armored vehicles and snipers would be deployed outside monasteries hosting major religious festivals in coming weeks.
-At least two of these festivals will take place in Assiut, home to a sizeable Christian community.
-In addition to the major suicide bombings, militants have forced displacement of scores of Christian families in northern Sinai after a spate of shootings.
+Besides the major suicide bombings, militants have forced the displacement of scores of Christian families in northern Sinai after a spate of shootings.

-The Friday attack at the famed site could impact the already struggling tourism industry —a pillar of Egypt's economy that employs millions of people.
+Friday's attack could impact an already struggling tourism industry — a pillar of Egypt's economy that employs millions of people.
 The industry has suffered from political instability and a fragile security situation since the 2011 uprising.
 The year before the upheaval, nearly 15 million tourists visited Egypt.
 Last year, the figure was 5.3 million, according to official reports.

-In 2015, tourism was dealt a blow when an IS affiliate downed a Russian passenger plane killing all 224 people aboard.
-Russia imposed a ban on all flights to Egypt and Egypt's national carrier is still barred from flying to Russia.

 Comments